Integralist/gist-archiver/docs/go-backend.md

 - It initializes several channels:
   - gistDetailChan: To pass fully-detailed gist objects from the fetcher to the processors.
   - indexEntryChan: To pass index metadata for the main index.md file.
-  - searchIndexEntryChan: To pass data for the search-index.json file.
+  - searchIndexEntryChan: To pass data for the client-side search index, which is embedded in index.html.
 - It also creates a sync.WaitGroup to know when all processing is complete.

 2. Stage 1: Fetching Gists (Concurrent Fetchers):